automatarr/automatarr/README.md

 Device Client Identification Blob as blob files (e.g., `device_private_key` and `device_client_id_blob`), then you can convert them to a `.WVD` file by running `pywidevine create-device --help`.

-Once you have `.WVD` files, place them in the WVDs directory which can be found by calling `automatarr env info`.
+Once you have `.WVD` files, place them in the WVDs directory which can be found by calling `uv run automatarr env info`.
-You can then set in your config which WVD (by filename only) to use by default with `automatarr cfg cdm.default wvd_name`.
+You can then set in your config which WVD (by filename only) to use by default with `uv run automatarr cfg cdm.default wvd_name`.
 From here you can then set which WVD to use for each specific service.
 It's best to use the lowest security-level provision where possible.

 An alternative would be using a pywidevine Serve-compliant CDM API.
 Of course, you would need to know someone who is serving one, and they would need to give you access.
 Take a look at the [remote_cdm](CONFIG.md#remotecdm-listdict) config option for setup information.
 For further information on it see the pywidevine repository.

+## PlayReady Device (PRD) Provisions

+Similarly, a PlayReady Device file (.PRD) is needed for acquiring licenses and decryption keys for PlayReady DRM-protected content.
+PRD files are not required for DRM-free services.
+Automatarr only supports `.PRD` files (PlayReady Device Files).

+To create or manage PRD files, use the built-in CLI commands:

+- `uv run automatarr prd new` — Create a new PRD file from device keys and certificates
+- `uv run automatarr prd reprovision` — Reprovision an existing PRD file with new keys
+- `uv run automatarr prd test` — Test a PRD file against the Microsoft PlayReady demo server

+Once you have `.PRD` files, place them in the `PRDs/` directory (see `uv run automatarr env info` for the path).
+You can set the default PRD file in your config with `uv run automatarr cfg cdm.default prd_name`.
+Service-specific PRD files can also be set in the config, just like Widevine.
+For best compatibility, use the lowest security-level PRD file available.

+Do not ask for PRD device files, keys, or provisions as they cannot be provided.
+Only use PRD files for services you have the legal right to access.

 ## End User License Agreement